cast-org/figuration/README.md

 Please read through our [contributing guidelines](https://github.com/cast-org/figuration/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 Moreover, if your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/cast-org/figuration/tree/master/js/tests).
-All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Mark Otto](https://github.com/mdo).
+All HTML and CSS should conform to the coding standards.

 Editor preferences are available in the [editor config](https://github.com/cast-org/figuration/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.